- Tax ID theft – Using another person's Social Security number to file a phony tax return and steal the refund

+- Monitor mobile accounts.
 Even the armor of a credit freeze can have chinks, as cybersecurity expert Brian Krebs points out.5 For instance, many identity thieves have managed to open mobile phone accounts in the names of people who had frozen their credit reports.
 That's because, instead of using Equifax, Experian, or TransUnion to vet customers, some mobile companies check applicants' credit through the National Consumer Telecommunications and Utilities Exchange (NCTUE).
 To prevent this problem, be sure to place a separate freeze with the NCTUE as well as the big three.6

 A good defense

 The long list of things you must do to protect yourself against identity theft shows that a good defense requires significant effort.
 Each of these steps, though, will make identity theft attempts that much more difficult.